ShaniLewis/MinMaxHeap/README.md

 For more information on MinMax Heaps continue reading <a href = "https://en.wikipedia.org/wiki/Min-max_heap">here</a>

-## What you will find in this code
+## What you will find in minMaxHeap.py
 This implementation of a MinMax Heap can perform the following operations:
 1. Insert
 2. Find Minimum